Tourism in Croatia: Overtourism in Dubrovnik

-Overtourism is a substantial issue in Dubrovnik Old Town.
-The city is reported to be the most touristed in Europe – more so than Venice and Barcelona – receiving 36 overnight tourists per resident per year.
+Overtourism is a significant issue in Dubrovnik's Old Town.
+The city is reported to be the most touristed in Europe, receiving 36 overnight tourists per resident per year as of 2023.
 In 2019, the city received almost 1.5 million overnight tourists against a population of just 41,000 people.
 Excessive visitors damage infrastructure and heritage sites, cause traffic jams and pollution, price out residents, and change neighborhood dynamics.

 The HBO series Game of Thrones, for which Dubrovnik was a major filming location, has attracted around 60,000 people to the city per year according to the Zagreb Institute of Economics.
 In 2017, the city received 742,000 cruise tourists from 538 ships – and the rise during the 2010s of European low-cost flights and related Airbnb listings.

 In response to overcrowding concerns, in 2016, UNESCO threatened to remove Dubrovnik Old Town’s World Heritage status unless it started to curb tourism numbers.
 In 2018 in an attempt to solve the overtourism problem, the city introduced staggered arrivals for cruise ships – allowing only two to be in dock at one time – and limiting cruise arrivals into the historic core of the city to 4,000 per day, half the number recommended by UNESCO.
 Measures to limit overcrowding introduced in 2018 included cutting 80% of souvenir stands and reducing outdoor seating at restaurants by 20%.